vmware-tanzu/velero-plugin-for-aws/backupstoragelocation.md

     # Optional.
     prefix: my-prefix

+  # The credentials intended to be used with this location.
+  # optional (if not set, default credentials secret is used)
+  credential:
+    # Key within the secret data which contains the cloud credentials
+    key: cloud
+    # Name of the secret containing the credentials
+    name: cloud-credentials

   config:
     # The AWS region where the bucket is located.
 Queried from the AWS S3 API if not provided.
     #